 Today, we honor the Blessed Virgin Mary on the feast day of her Presentation in the Temple, when her parents, Joachim and Anne, who had consecrated her to the Lord God, brought her to the Temple of Jerusalem.

 We don’t expect that Pope Francis will honor Our Lady on her feast day today, so it is up to us, her children to honor our Mother today.
 Although modernists disparage this feast for what they perceive as a “lack of historicity”, for those who are consecrated to her Immaculate Heart, this beautiful feast teaches volumes about Mary’s devotion to the most Holy Trinity.
 According to Venerable Maria de Agreda, this beautiful mystery is a lesson of the importance of humility.
-Thus, it is a worthwhile meditation for our preparation for observing our Total Consecration December 8.
+Thus, it is a worthwhile meditation for our preparation for our Total Consecration soon.

 The Hebrew Ark of the Covenant was but a foreshadowing of the true Ark which is the most Blessed Virgin Mary herself; she who was foreordained to bear our Lord Jesus Christ, Savior.
 As our Little Office proclaims, “Thou wast the Mother of Him Who made thee, and thou remainest a Virgin forever”.
 And so, Joachim and Anne brought the true Royal Ark of the Covenant to the Temple, but to all appearances they were merely ordinary pious Jews of their time bringing yet another consecrated child to the Temple.